 Color block of green and pink

-You Don’t Need a Logo to Launch Your Business - You Need a Strategy
+You Don't Need a Logo for Your Small Business - You Need a Brand Strategy

 Color block of green and pink